Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 148–157

-Historical note: Lineships formed the core of battle fleets and were used in line-of-battle engagements.
-They typically had the largest crews and the heaviest artillery.
+Historical note: Lineships formed the backbone of battle fleets and were used in line-of-battle engagements.
+They carried the largest crews and the most powerful artillery armament.

-In Corsairs Legacy, each ship has a unique baseline set of stats and its own growth potential.
-Even ships of the same type can perform very differently in combat depending on how far they have been upgraded.
+In Corsairs Legacy, each ship has a unique base set of characteristics and its own development potential.
+Even ships of the same type can differ significantly in combat depending on how upgraded they are.

-There are 5 ship elements that can be improved:
+The game has 5 ship elements that can be upgraded:

 • crew